STD Testing Specialist

 Chlamydia is one of the most common STDs in the United States.
 You can get this disease through oral, anal, and vaginal contact.
 When you have chlamydia, you may not show any symptoms, or you may experience one or more of the following:

 If chlamydia remains untreated, you may also experience lower abdominal pain, fever, or nausea when the infection spreads.

-Chlamydia is curable, and Dr. Asfouri prescribes antibiotics for treatment.
+Chlamydia is curable with antibiotics.
 You can reduce your risk of contracting chlamydia by avoiding sex with infected persons and using condoms.

 Gonorrhea infections spread through oral, anal, or vaginal contact.
-You may not experience symptoms after you become infected.
-When the infection is in your urinary tract or uterus, you’re likely to experience some of these symptoms:
+You may not experience any symptoms after you become infected. or you may experience some of these symptoms:

 Gonorrhea can also infect other areas of your body, including your rectum and throat.

-HPV (human papillomavirus) is a group of related viruses named for the warts on your genitals the disease causes.
-Certain strains of HPV cause cancer of the cervix, vagina, or vulva.
+HPV (human papillomavirus) is a group of related viruses of many strains.
+Certain strains of HPV cause warts but other strains can cause cancer of the cervix, vagina, or vulva.

 You can contract HPV through skin-to-skin contact and sexual intercourse with an infected person.
-Symptoms may not present immediately after contracting the infection, which makes determining when and where you caught it difficult.
+Symptoms may not present which makes determining when and where you caught it difficult.

-HPV vaccinations are available to help prevent an HPV infection.There is no treatment for the virus, but Dr. Asfouri can treat your genital warts with prescription medication.
+HPV vaccinations are available to help prevent some HPV infections.There is no treatment for the virus but vigilant follow up with pap smears will mitigate the effect of the virus.

 In addition to the above STD's you should be tested for HIV, Syphillis and Herpes (both Herpes Type 1, and Herpes Type 2 or oral and genital herpes) if you think you have been exposed to someone who might have these infections..